-Part 5 - Accounts
+Part 4 - Accounts

-9. Accounts
+7. Accounts

-- (1) Monthly accounts will be rendered to consumers for the amount due and payable, at the address last recorded with the municipality. - (2) Failure by the municipality to render an account does not relieve a consumer of the obligation to pay any amount due and payable.
+Monthly accounts will be rendered to consumers for the amount due and payable, at the address last recorded with the Municipality.
+Failure by the Municipality to render an account does not relieve a consumer of the obligation to pay any amount due and payable.

-Part 6 - Termination, limitation and discontinuation of water services
+Part 5 - Termination, limitation and disconnection

-10. Termination of agreement for the provision of water services
+8. Termination of agreement for the provision of water services